-For the record Carl, I’m a big fan of diamonds with blue fluorescence, and believe that in most instances, very strong blue fluorescence is not going to have a negative impact upon the beauty of a diamond.
-This is especially true with diamonds from the Brian Gavin Blue Collection because Brian personally oversees the selection process to ensure that the fluorescence is a positive factor.
+For the record, Carl, I’m a big fan of diamonds with blue fluorescence.
+I believe that in most instances, very strong blue fluorescence is not going to have a negative impact on the beauty of a diamond.
+This is especially true with diamonds from the Brian Gavin Blue Collection because Brian oversees the selection process to ensure that the fluorescence is a positive factor.

-According to a study conducted by the Gemological Institute of America, fluorescence negatively affects less than 2% of gem quality diamonds, given the amount of attention that Brian Gavin dedicates to his selection process, I don’t think that you have anything to worry about.
-Just the same, I gave Brian Gavin a call and asked him to pull the diamond and take a look at if for me and he tells me that it is gorgeous!
+According to a study conducted by the Gemological Institute of America, fluorescence negatively affects less than 2% of gem-quality diamonds; given the amount of attention that Brian Gavin dedicates to his selection process, I don’t think you have anything to worry about.
+Just the same, I called Brian Gavin and asked him to pull the diamond and take a look at it for me, and he told me that it was gorgeous!

-Up until around 1938, diamonds with strong blue and very strong blue fluorescence were described as “blue white” and actually commanded a premium.
-Diamonds with blue fluorescence were not questioned or discounted until the 1970’s when investment bankers who were trading the diamonds “off paper” created skepticism about diamonds with fluorescence as possibly looking “over blue” (the dreaded 2% described previously) and who avoided them because they were buying diamonds sight unseen.
+Until 1938, diamonds with strong blue and very strong blue fluorescence were described as “blue-white” and commanded a premium.
+Diamonds with blue fluorescence were not questioned or discounted until the 1970s when investment bankers who were trading the diamonds “off paper” created skepticism about diamonds with fluorescence as possibly looking “over blue” (the dreaded 2% described previously) and who avoided them because they were buying diamonds sight unseen.

 Herein lies the explanation as to why diamonds from the Brian Gavin Blue Collection tend to cost less than comparable diamonds from the Brian Gavin Signature Collection.
 While there is no readily visible difference between diamonds between the two lines of Brian Gavin Diamonds, market conditions command a discount for diamonds with fluorescence in the higher colors.

-It should be noted however that fluorescence can demand a premium for diamonds in the lower color ranges because of the positive impact that it can have upon the appearance of the diamond, this is because trade members know what to look for and can see the positive effects which fluorescence has upon a diamond.
+It should be noted, however that fluorescence can demand a premium for diamonds in the lower color ranges because of the positive impact that it can have on the appearance of the diamond; this is because trade members know what to look for and can see the positive effects which fluorescence has upon a diamond.

-As you noticed, comparable diamonds in the Brian Gavin Signature Collection which do not exhibit blue fluorescence, cost considerably more than diamonds with the same characteristics featured in the Brian Gavin Blue Collection.
-For instance, this 1.517 carat, G-color, VS-2 clarity, Brian Gavin Signature Round Brilliant Cut Diamond is selling for about $3,136.00 less than the 1.547 carat, G-color, VS-2 clarity, Brian Gavin Blue that we’ve been discussing.
+As you noticed, comparable diamonds in the Brian Gavin Signature Collection, which do not exhibit blue fluorescence, cost considerably more than diamonds with the same characteristics featured in the Brian Gavin Blue Collection.
+For instance, this 1.517 carat, G-color, VS-2 clarity, Brian Gavin Signature Round Brilliant Cut Diamond sells for about $3,136.00 less than the 1.547 carat, G-color, VS-2 clarity, Brian Gavin Blue that we’ve been discussing.